vrtulka23/scinumtools/docs/source/quantity.rst

 Into this cathegory belong formost Bel (B, dB) and Nepers (Np) units, together with all their derived units and conversions to corresponding amplitude, or power ratios and standard units.
 List of available conversions is given in the table below.

- .. csv-table:: Base units
+ .. csv-table:: Logarithmic unit conversions
-   :widths: 30 30
+   :widths: 40 40
    :header-rows: 1

    Logarithmic,          Standard
-   Np,                  "PR,AR"
+   Np,                   "PR, AR"
-   B,                   "PR,AR"
+   B,                    "PR, AR"
-   "Bm,BmW,BW,BSWL",    W
+   "Bm, BmW, BW, BSWL",  W
-   "BV,BuV",            V
+   "BV, BuV",            V
    BuA,                  A
    BOhm,                 Ohm
    BSPL,                 Pa
    BSIL,                 W/m2

 Temperature units
 """""""""""""""""